Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 Now we will think about one specific ghost flow denoted as

-After above preparation, it is time to derive the ghost flow acting on tau function of discrete KP hierarchy which is contained in the following proposition. \begin{proposition} The ghost flow of discrete KP hierarchy on its tau function is as following
+After above preparation, it is time to derive the ghost flow acting on the tau function of the discrete KP hierarchy which is contained in the following proposition. \begin{proposition} The ghost flow of discrete KP hierarchy on its tau function is as the following